 The Newman Civic Fellows Award honors inspiring college student leaders who have demonstrated

-an investment in finding solutions for challenges facing communities throughout the
+their investment in finding solutions for challenges facing their communities.
+Through

-made in memory of Frank Newman, who dedicated his life to creating systemic change
+Fellows awards are made in memory of Frank Newman, who dedicated his life to creating

-through education reform.
-Frank Newman's leadership was selfless, optimistic, and
+systemic change through education reform.
+Frank Newman's leadership was selfless,